sinankalkan/CENG501-Spring2021/project_AslanBolat/README.md

 Preserving part translations and scalings same as the complete model, resulted in 64x64x64 voxels being mostly empty (on average 1700 voxels are occupied).
 And authors used deformation technique (Zheng et al. 2011) to enhance the dataset.
 Unfortunately, we could not find or implement this method.
 Therefore we used a smaller dataset with sparse voxel data.

 #### KL Loss Constant
 KL Loss is multiplied with 2 at the paper.
 However, in our tests, the model did not learn to produce any subpart.
 It produces empty or fully occupied volumes.
 We set it to 2*10^-4.
 Even with this small coefficient, model generates average volumes, i.e. resembling volumes that dominates the dataset.
 Therefore, we trained the VAE with MSE loss for 20 epochs then accounted KL loss with coefficient 2*10^-4 for 10 epochs.
-This approach similar to the method propesed by Bowman et al. 2016 (Subsection 3.1) and it is only applied for pretraining of the VAEs.
+This approach similar to the method propesed by [4](Subsection 3.1) and it is only applied for pretraining of the VAEs.

 #### n_critic
 GAN training is not specified in the paper.
 We implemented the approach proposed at WGAN-GP. "n_critic" is equal to 5 since we recognized a consensus while investigating GANs.